Skip to content

 • No complex chart of accounts

-A so-called “milk bookkeeping” method – a systematic record of income and expenses – is allowed.
+A so-called “milk bookkeeping” method — a systematic record of income and expenses — is allowed.
 This significantly reduces administrative effort.
+Important: Even with simplified accounting, you are required to document your asset situation in addition to income and expenses (asset inventory per Art.
+957 para.
+2 CO).

 How does simple accounting (milk bookkeeping) work?